How to Build a Blockchain/Web3 Portfolio That Recruiters and Hiring Teams Actually Trust

 What I keep noticing is that strong blockchain portfolios do not just show work — they reduce doubt.

-A recruiter or hiring lead usually wants to understand three things quickly: what you worked on, what kind of risk or complexity was involved, and what proof they can trust.
-That is why “just GitHub” is often too thin, while long case studies without a quick summary are too heavy.
+A recruiter, audit lead, founder, or technical hiring manager usually wants to understand three things quickly: what you worked on, what kind of risk or complexity was involved, and what proof they can trust.
+That is why “just GitHub” often feels too thin, while long case studies without a quick summary feel too heavy.

 “Found logic flaw in staking flow → wrote PoC → proposed patch → added regression test.”

-Then the deeper layer can show what is actually verifiable: severity reasoning, exploit path, gas before/after, patch summary, test coverage, or investigation notes.
+Then the deeper layer can show what is actually verifiable: severity reasoning, exploit path, gas before/after, patch summary, test coverage, audit note, investigation trail, or decision log.

 In Web3, polished design helps.
 But believable proof is what makes a portfolio feel hireable.